Charlotte Flair: Other media

-Flair appeared in the January 2016 issue of Muscle & Fitness.
-Flair ranked 29th out of 50 in the 2017 Sports Illustrated fittest woman athletes of the year.
-In June 2018, Flair appeared in the ESPN Body 10 magazine.
+Fliehr appeared in the January 2016 issue of Muscle & Fitness.
+Fliehr ranked 29th out of 50 in the 2017 Sports Illustrated fittest woman athletes of the year.
+In June 2018, Fliehr appeared in the ESPN Body 10 magazine.

-Flair made her video game debut as a playable character in WWE 2K17 and has since appeared in WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22 and WWE 2K Battlegrounds.
+Fliehr made her video game debut as a playable character in WWE 2K17 and has since appeared in WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K Battlegrounds, WWE 2K23, WWE 2K24, and WWE 2K25.

-Flair released Second Nature: The Legacy of Ric Flair and the Rise of Charlotte, co-written with her father and Brian Shields, author of the WWE Encyclopedia.
+Fliehr released Second Nature: The Legacy of Ric Flair and the Rise of Charlotte, co-written with her father and Brian Shields, author of the WWE Encyclopedia.

-On December 7, 2017, Flair made her film debut on Psych: The Movie, where she played Heather Rockrear, the side kick of the villainous Thin White Duke, portrayed by Zachary Levi.
-On 2021, Flair made a guest appearance on Punky Brewster as her wrestling's persona alongside fellow professional wrestler Alexa Bliss.
-On March 15, it was announced that Flair would star in the remake of Walking Tall, however, further information had yet to be revealed.
+On December 7, 2017, Fliehr made her film debut on Psych: The Movie, where she played Heather Rockrear, the side kick of the villainous Thin White Duke, portrayed by Zachary Levi.
+In 2021, Fliehr made a guest appearance on Punky Brewster as her wrestling's persona alongside fellow professional wrestler Alexa Bliss.
+On March 15, it was announced that Fliehr would star in the remake of Walking Tall, however, further information had yet to be revealed.
+On May 14, 2024, it was reported that Fliehr was cast in an indie horror filmed named You Lose You Die, where she would portray the character of "Ms. Perfect".

-On October 12, 2022, Flair collaborated with jewellery brand Rockford Collection, as they released a new line of designer rings named Eminence.
+On October 12, 2022, Fliehr collaborated with jewellery brand Rockford Collection, as they released a new line of designer rings named Eminence.